waagsociety/air_quality_sensor_kit/MUV Kit/README.md

 The specifications are:
 - Output: PM2.5, PM10
 - Measuring Range: 0.0-999.9μg/m3
-- Input Voltage:5V
+- Input Voltage: 5V
 - Maximum Current: 100mA
-- Sleep Current:2mA
+- Sleep Current: 2mA
-- Response Time1 second
+- Response Time: 1 second
 - Serial Data Output Frequency: 1 time/second
-- Particle Diameter Resolution:≤0.3μm
+- Particle Diameter Resolution: ≤0.3μm
-- Relative Error:10%
+- Relative Error: 10%
-- Temperature Range:-20~50°C
+- Temperature Range: -20~50°C
 - Physical Size: 71mm*70mm*23mm

 The dust sensor doesn't need any support pcb, the cable you get with the sensor can be used to plug the device to the main sensors board, see hardware XXX.